[QODBC-Desktop] How to Create an Inventory Adjustment using QODBC

 Use Field InventoryAdjustmentLineQuantityAdjustmentNewQuantity

-We can also use field InventoryAdjustmentLineQuantityAdjustmentNewQuantity to do the same job.
+We can also use the field InventoryAdjustmentLineQuantityAdjustmentNewQuantity to do the same job.
 Here is the sample code:

 Here is the result in QuickBooks:

-You can ignore the field "InventorySiteRefListID" in case you have not turned ON multiple inventory sites feature in QuickBooks.
+You can ignore the field "InventorySiteRefListID" if you have not turned ON the multiple inventory sites feature in QuickBooks.